billhuynh1/DiscordBot/README.md

 # Discord Bot
-Discord bot built by using NodeJS
+A discord bot built by using NodeJS